 Transfers to third countries and international organisations

-- This privacy notice is of general application and as such it is not possible to state whether it will be necessary to transfer your information out of the EEA in any case, or for a reference.
-However, if you reside outside the EEA or your case or the role for which you require a reference involves persons or organisations or courts and tribunals outside the EEA then it may be necessary to transfer some of your data to that country outside of the EEA for that purpose.
-If you are in a country outside the EEA or if the instructions you provide come from outside the EEA then it is inevitable that information will be transferred to those countries.
-If this applies to you and you wish additional precautions to be taken in respect of your information please indicate this when providing initial instructions.
+Our data is stored only in the UK.
+However, it may occasionally be necessary to transfer personal data outside the UK or EEA using appropriate safeguards.
+If you are in a country outside the EEA or if the instructions you provide me come from outside the EEA then it is inevitable that information will be transferred to those countries.
+If this applies to you and you wish additional precautions to be taken in respect of your information, please indicate this in your further instructions to us.”

 - If I decide to publish a judgment or other decision of a Court or Tribunal containing your information then this will be published to the world.
 I will not otherwise transfer personal information outside the EEA except as necessary for providing legal services or for any legal proceedings.

 - I am satisfied that such transferred data is fully protected and safeguarded as required by the UK General Data Protection Regulation.

 Retention and Disposal of Data

 - I retain your personal data while you remain a client unless you ask me to delete it.
 My Retention and Disposal Policy (copy available on request) details how long I hold data for and how I dispose of it when it no longer needs to be held.
 I will delete or anonymise your information at your request unless:

 - There is an unresolved issue, such as a claim or dispute